 Yes you can!
 Just be sure that the meatballs have been cooked previously.
 You don’t have to thaw the meatballs before adding them to the slow cooker.

-How long can you cook meatballs in the crockpot?
+How long can you cook BBQ meatballs in a crockpot?

 The most I would cook these is 3 hours on high or 5 hours on low.
 After that, the sauce will start to over thicken.